tcoq/jetsonnanostuff/README.md

 ## Introduction

-search-object.py classifies Video files (e.g. mp4) by using pre-configured https://github.com/dusty-nv/jetson-inference docker image to find objects via pre-trained object detection model SSD-Mobilenet-v2.
+search-object.py classifies Video files (e.g. mp4) by using pre-configured jetson docker image (https://github.com/dusty-nv/jetson-inference) to find objects via pre-trained object detection model SSD-Mobilenet-v2.

 ## Background

-I have got a Reo-Link RLC-422 IP camera with a simple (poor) motion detection feature, which I would like to improve with AI object detection features to improve alerting and avoid false positiv alarms.
+I have got a Reo-Link RLC-422 IP camera with a simple (poor) motion detection feature, which I'd like to improve with AI object detection feature.
+This should improve camera motion alerting and avoid false positiv alarms.

-So I bought a Jetson Nano and at  first I tried to process the realtime- H.264 stream of the camera.
-Doing so, I ran into some problems with CPU utilization and H.264 codec synchronization.
-So I decided to stop this path of AI realtime processing of motion detection very early.
+First I tried to process the H.264 stream of the IP camera with Jetson Nano in realtime.
+Doing so, I ran into some problems with CPU utilization.
+So I decided to stop this development-path of AI based realtime motion detection very early.

-So I tried a new approach, to install a FTP Server on Jetson Nano and let REO-Link IP camera store files at the mounted network path from Jetson Nano, to run a batch-process on this stored files, to detect objects.
+So I tried a new batch-approach and installed a FTP Server on Jetson Nano and let REO-Link IP camera store files at the mounted network path from Jetson Nano.

-The process is very easy and stable and improved the useless alarming feature of my IP camera.
-The process has got a small delay of a few minutes, but is really ok for my prpose.
+Processing files in batched is very easy, stable and improved the useless alarming feature of my IP camera.
+The script has got a small delay of a few minutes, but this is really ok for my prpose.

 ## Setup